-A lifelong woodworker and small business owner, Henry has been building fiber art equipment for over 45 years and drum carders for over 40 years.
-His family has introduced many innovations to the fiber arts community and their equipment is known for being not only thoughtfully engineered but visually pleasing and durable as well.
-He and his son, Roy, regularly consult and instruct spinners, felters, fiber growers, and professional fiber artists in the use of drum carders for fiber prep.
+A lifelong woodworker and small business owner, Henry has been building fiber art equipment for almost 50 years and drum carders for over 40 years.
+He and his son have introduced many innovations to the fiber arts community and their equipment is known for being not only thoughtfully engineered but visually pleasing and durable as well.
+They regularly consult and instruct spinners, felters, fiber growers, and professional fiber artists in the use of drum carders for fiber prep.

-Kira Dulaney has been teaching knitting and crochet classes in the San Francisco Bay Area and beyond since 2002.
+Kira has been teaching fiber arts classes and hosting crafty events in the San Francisco Bay Area and beyond since 2002.
 As a teacher, her focus is on providing valuable information in a stress-free environment, and supporting students through the learning process.
-She is also the designer behind Kira K Designs, a line of original knitting and crochet patterns featuring clean lines and intriguing details that are both interesting to make and easy to wear.
+She is also the designer behind Kira K Designs, a line of original knitting and crochet patterns and kits featuring clean lines and intriguing details that are both interesting to make and easy to wear.

 Linda enjoys fiber crafts as relaxation and rejuvenation time.
 She believe that the work through of a piece is just as important as the finished product; if you don’t enjoy the journey the destination isn’t as wonderful as it could be (and it may never get finished!).
 Linda has been teaching various fiber crafts for over a decade, is a Craft Yarn Council Certified Instructor, and teaches regularly at her local yarn shop just east of Sacramento and at Jimmy Beans Wool in Reno.
 This is all balanced with restoring the home that Linda’s great-grandfather built with her husband and kids.